-Unfortunately, the pandemic caused major delays to production (especially when one of the movie’s biggest stars, Tom Hanks, tested positive for Covid-19 in 2020) but it looks like the big budget film is now finally ready, with a release date announced and a trailer dropping today!
+The pandemic, unfortunately, caused major delays to production (especially when one of the movie’s biggest stars, Tom Hanks, tested positive for Covid-19 in 2020 during filming) but the big budget film will be arriving in theatres next month, following its Cannes Film Festival premiere this week.
 Here’s everything we know about Elvis (2022).

 What part of Elvis’ life will the movie cover?

-Additionally, Baz said that the film isn’t an attempt at “ionising” the legendary rockstar.
+Additionally, Baz said that the film isn’t an attempt at “lionising” the legendary rockstar.
 “I just saw him as the best canvas on which to explore America in the modern age.”

 Who has been cast as Elvis and Priscilla Presley?